Lady and the Tramp (2019 film): Plot

-The two dogs spend the rest of the day around the city, and have spaghetti and meatballs for dinner at Tony's Restaurant.
+The two dogs spend the day around the city, and have spaghetti and meatballs for dinner at Tony's restaurant.
 Lady confesses she is doubtful whether her owners still want her, and Tramp reveals he once had owners, but was dumped after they had a child.

-Their conversation is interrupted by Elliot, who accidentally captures Lady instead of Tramp, and brings her to the dog pound.
-Peg and Bull, once again captured, discuss Tramp's self-serving nature with Lady, causing her to question why he did not save her from Elliot.
-Fortunately, Jim Dear and Darling track Lady down at the pound and bring her home.
-When Sarah states that they should have Lady trained better next time upon her departure, Jim quotes to her "there won't be a next time".
-Jim and Darling allow Lady to bond with Lulu.
+Their conversation is interrupted by Elliot, who accidentally captures Lady instead of Tramp, and takes her to the dog pound.
+Two dogs named Peg and Bull discuss Tramp's self-serving nature with Lady, causing her to question why he did not save her from Elliot.
+Jim and Darling find Lady at the pound and bring her home, kicking out Sarah and her cats and allowing Lady to bond with Lulu.

-Learning that Peg and Bull have been adopted from the pound and regretful that he could not do more to save Lady from Elliot, Tramp returns to Lady's house.
-Lady decides her place is with her owners and Tramp leaves.
+Learning that Peg and Bull have been adopted from the pound, and regretful that he could not do more to save Lady from Elliot, Tramp returns to Lady's house.
+Lady decides her place is with her owners, and Tramp leaves.
 A rat suddenly enters Lulu's nursery, and Lady starts barking frantically, just as Elliot arrives to warn Jim Dear that he has tracked Tramp to their house.
 Jim Dear locks Lady in a room, and Lady calls for Tramp, who returns and sneaks inside to the nursery.
-In the ensuing battle, Tramp is injured, but manages to kill the rat.
+In the ensuing battle, Tramp is injured, but kills the rat.
 Lulu, whose crib was knocked over in the struggle, starts to cry loudly.
-Thinking that Tramp attacked Lulu, Jim Dear hands him over to Elliot to be euthanized.
+Thinking that Tramp attacked Lulu, Jim Dear gives him to Elliot to be euthanized.

-As soon as she is released, Lady leads Jim Dear and Darling to the dead rat, then sets out with Jock and Trusty to rescue Tramp.
+After being released, Lady leads Jim Dear and Darling to the dead rat, then sets out with Jock and Trusty to rescue Tramp.
 Realizing the truth, Jim Dear and Darling follow in their motorcar.
-Elliot's horses get scared and crash his cart when the dogs attack, and Tramp is injured in the wreck.
+Elliot's frightened horses crash his cart when the dogs attack, and Tramp is injured.
 Jim Dear and Darling catch up and adopt Tramp as their own to protect him from Elliot.
 The family celebrates Christmas together, and Tramp receives his new collar and license.
-Outside in the yard, Trusty entertains Dodge and Ollie (two puppies adopted by Jock's owner) with the story of how he helped save “a poor stray with a heart of gold”.
+Outside in the yard, Trusty entertains Dodge and Ollie, two puppies adopted by Jock's owner, with the story of how he helped save "a poor stray with a heart of gold".